mathiasertl/django-ca/docs/source/settings.rst

    The list gets appended to the standard ``INSTALLED_APPS`` setting.
 If you need more control, you can always override that setting instead.

+.. _settings-ca-default-ecc-curve:

+CA_DEFAULT_ECC_CURVE
+   Default: ``"SECP256R1"``

+   The default elliptic curve used for generating CA private keys when ECC is used.

 CA_DEFAULT_EXPIRES
    Default: ``730``